-George W. Bush Dances On ‘Ellen’, Discusses Putin And New Talent
+George W. Bush Dances On ‘Ellen,’ Discusses Putin And New Talent

 Catch part of George W. Bush’s interview with Ellen below:

-[Featured image by Jemal Countess/Getty Images.]
+[Featured Image by Jemal Countess/Getty Images.]